 I Just Can’t Wait To Be King

 The “Marvel formula” has plagued the superhero genre ever since the cinematic universe concept was started.
 While they do a lot right to succeed including a strong lead character, great supporting cast members, and cool action sequences they are consistently plagued by an underdeveloped villain, a straightforward plot, and lots of one-liners.
 While Black Panther does adhere to this formula it times, it is also not afraid to be bold and fresh.
 It has fixed a lot of the problems Marvel Studios has had in order to present an engaging film teeming with great drama and excellent character moments.
 Not only that,it also contains an excellent villain that is properly developed and delivers a world that is engaging and rich in its own right.
-Black Panther refuses to conform to be another superhero film and conveys one of Marvel’s best solo movies in quite some time.
+Black Panther refuses to conform to be another superhero film and conveys one of Marvel’s best solo movies.

 After the death of his father in Captain America: Civil War, T’Challa returns home to Wakanda, a small african nation rich in technology, to take on the mantle of king.
 In this, T’Challa struggles with being a warrior, a good man, and a good king as he attempts to keep tradition alive and help Wakanda prosper.
 This is further challenged by Killmonger who seeks to destabilize Wakanda’s traditions and institute his own order of justice.